-The latest FX series may feel like previous teacher/school-related sitcoms, but this might feel different.
+The latest FX series might remind you of familiar teacher—and school-related sitcoms, but this one has a fresh twist!
 Here's my review.

-FX's English Teacher feels different, with the perspective of a single high school teacher trying to learn and teach how the world works these days.
-The series stars Brian Jordan Alvarez (also the creator of the series) as Even Marquez, an English teacher who, in the pilot, has to deal with an investigation after a parent made an issue of him kissing his colleague/boyfriend at school in front of the students.
-While writing an apology, Marquez tries to figure out how to express his apology, only to learn that the investigation was dropped after the gym teacher, Markie Hillridge (played by Sean Patton), spoke with the parent.
+FX's English Teacher has a unique perspective, focusing on a single high school teacher as he navigates learning and teaching about today's world.
+The series features Brian Jordan Alvarez, who also created it, as Even Marquez, an English teacher who faces an investigation in the pilot episode after a parent raises concerns about him kissing his colleague and boyfriend at school in front of students.
+While composing an apology, Marquez struggles to find the right words, only to discover that the investigation has been dropped after gym teacher Markie Hillridge, played by Sean Patton, spoke with the parent.

-In the second episode, "Powderpuff," Marquez deals with the school's refusal to allow the football team to dress up like cheerleaders and perform during the girls' flag football.
+In the second episode of Powderpuff, Marquez deals with the school's refusal to allow the football team to dress up like cheerleaders and perform during girls' flag football.
 After talking to his book club students about the issue, Marquez brings in a friend and teaches the football players how to represent drag.

-After watching the first two episodes, Patton's character might be one of the best-supporting characters in the series, who doesn't care how he expresses his views.
-Even in the second episode, when he helps teacher Gwen Sanders (played by Stephanie Koenig) teach the girls how to play football, they go from playing flag football to flag football extreme survival.
+After enjoying the first two episodes, I think Patton's character is truly one of the standout supporting characters in the series.
+He expresses his views with such refreshing honesty!
+In the second episode, he even steps in to help teacher Gwen Sanders (played by Stephanie Koenig) show the girls how to play football, taking it from a basic game to an exciting flag football extreme survival challenge.

-While there have been other teacher/school-related sitcoms from the past, like AP Bio, The Steve Harvey Show, and even Abbott Elementary, FX's English Teacher feels different that had a heart with natural uplifting moments from Marquez and team feel like they have accomplished like in the second episode when participating with the football team during their drag performances.
+While we've seen some great teacher/school-related sitcoms in the past, like AP Bio, The Steve Harvey Show, and Abbott Elementary, FX's English Teacher really stands out.
+It feels filled with heart and those natural uplifting moments that Marquez and the team create, especially in the second episode when they're participating with the football team during their drag performances.

 Overall, I give the series premiere an 8/10.